About Breaking Taboo

-After losing several friends to suicide, and understanding what it is to go through depression as an adolescent, Serena committed herself to educating people about suicide prevention.
+After losing several friends to suicide, and understanding what it is to go through depression as an adolescent, Serena committed herself to educating people about mental health and suicide prevention.
 First by conducting seminars on middle school, high school and college campuses and then by creating a non-profit organization.

 Through Breaking Taboo, she combines her degree & background in psychology, personal development, entrepreneurship, her experience in film, and her many years of philanthropic work to create unique and powerful change.

-As a mental health professional, Serena is trained in Suicide Assessment and has worked with at risk youth in areas of life skills development, creative therapy, and anti-prejudice training.
+As a mental health professional, Serena is trained in Suicide Assessment and has worked with children and adolescents in areas of life skills development, creative therapy, and anti-prejudice training.
 She is also a multi-certified life coach and mental health & wellness coach.
 She is trained in numerous personal development techniques and holds internationally accredited certifications in CBT- Cognitive Behavioral Therapy and NLP- Neuro Linguistic Programming.

 Serena is both active in the mental health field and an advocate for the creative arts as therapeutic expressions of the self.
 She believes in honoring “that which makes us feel alive”.
 She enjoys exploring the human psyche and emotions through creative avenues.
 She has a background in music- specifically concert piano and voice- and is a recipient of the 25th annual Los Angeles Music Awards.
 She gives back her artistic gifts by teaching music part time to her students aged three to seventy-three.
-Serena is a former model with a background in theatre performance, acting and film, and has worked on various film sets both in front of and behind the camera, is a former model, and enjoys writing and literature.
+Serena is a former model with a background in theatre performance, acting and film, and has worked on various film sets both in front of and behind the camera.
+She enjoys writing and literature.
 She is currently finishing her first novel and book of poetry.